McFuzzySquirrel/viben/docs/blog-post-viben-revisited.md

 ### "I Run Out of Breath"

 The game prompts notes back to back with no pause.
 After 30 seconds, you're gasping.
-This is a singing game — players need to breathe.
+This is a singing game, players need to breathe.

 **Fix:** Added a configurable breathing gap between notes.
 During the gap, the game shows "Breathe..." with a countdown, physics stay neutral, and no metrics are recorded.
 Easy gets 900ms between notes, Normal 600ms, Hard just 350ms.

 Every one of these fixes was something I discovered by *being the player*.
 The AI agents built the system correctly according to spec.
 But the spec didn't know what it feels like to sing into a laptop microphone with an imperfect voice in a quiet room that isn't actually quiet.

 **This is the human-in-the-loop pattern that I think matters most:** AI builds the system, human tests the experience, human feeds back, AI iterates.
-Not human vs AI — human *with* AI, each doing what they're good at.
+Not human vs AI: human *with* AI, each doing what they're good at.

----

 ## By the Numbers